 The plan must name the keywords you are chasing.
 It must track the positions of those keywords each month.
 An agency that only reports on impressions in Search Console cannot prove its work moves rankings.

-Many low-tier plans give you a list of changes to make on your site.
+Many low-tier plans provide a list of changes to make to your site.
 A list is not SEO work.
 On-page work means the agency makes the title tag, meta, heading, and internal link changes for you.
 Or they give them to you in a form your dev can paste in.

 The report must list every action that month.
 Pages edited, content posted, links earned, tech bugs fixed.
 Not just the metrics that came out at the end.
 Inputs are how you hold the agency to its word.